RUC-MSc-CS-CIT-2024/portfolio_subproject_1/README.md

 ### Score
 *An overview of the scores for a specific media.*

+- Source
+	- *The source of the score value, e.g. Metacritic, IMDB, Rotten Tomatoes, etc.*

-- Metacritic Score
+- Value
 	- *The average score from this source.*

-- IMDB Score
-	- *The average score from this source.*

-- Rotten Tomatoes Score
-	- *The average score from this source.*

-- Average User Score
+- At
-	- *The average score of all the users in the system.*
+	- *The time of when the score was collected.*

 ### Crew Member
 *The person working on a media.*